craigburke/document-builder/README.md

 builder.document(font: [family: 'Helvetica', size: 14], marginTop: 144) {
     paragraph "Hello World"

-    // A more interesting version with each letter getting progressively bigger paragraph {
+    // Each letter in this paragraph gets progressively bigger paragraph {
         text "look at this:"
         "HELLOOOOOOOOOO WORLD".each { letter ->